Eugen Millington-Drake: Later roles

-He was seconded from the Foreign Office as Chief Representative of the British Council in Spanish America, 1942-1946.
+He was seconded from the Foreign Office as Chief Representative of the British Council in Spanish America, 1942–1946.
 In 1948 he was Chairman of the Reception Committee of XIV Olympiad in London.
-He was Vice-President of the Council of the Royal India, Pakistan and Ceylon Society, visiting the East on cultural missions, 1949-1950.
+He was vice-president of the Council of the Royal India, Pakistan and Ceylon Society, visiting the East on cultural missions, 1949–1950.
 In 1952 and 1953 he undertook lecture tours of Africa, Madagascar, Mauritius and Réunion.

 Marriage & issue

-In 1920 (registration as John H E V Millington-Drake) he married Lady Effie Mackay (born 1895), a younger daughter of the Scottish banker and shipping magnate James Mackay, 1st Earl of Inchcape, with whom in his later life he lived in Rome.
+In 1920 (registration as John H E V Millington-Drake) he married Lady Effie Mackay (born 1895), a younger daughter of the Scottish banker and shipping magnate, the 1st Earl of Inchcape, with whom in his later life he lived in Rome.
 By his wife he had four children: